Calculating How Much Value I Get From the AMEX Platinum Card

 • My assessed value: $60

 I think it’s fair to say that the addition of a Walmart+ membership credit was one of the most unexpected moves the Platinum card has made in recent years.
 Yet, you won’t hear this midwesterner complain.
-At the same time, I wouldn’t say I make much use of the core Walmart+ benefits — aside from using Scan & Go that is.
+At the same time, I wouldn’t say I make much use of the core Walmart+ benefits — aside from using Scan & Go, that is.

 Although I may not use Walmart’s delivery or shipping perks (outside of one time), the membership does keep adding extra benefits.
 That includes a complimentary Paramount+ ad-supported plan.
-And while I’m not sure I’d buy a Paramount+ subscription on my own, I do enjoy watching Frasier and some other shows on the platform.
-Between that, the Scan & Go access, and some other features of the membership that I have managed to use in the past year, I’ll give this one a value of $5 per month, for a total of $60 for the year.
+And while I’m not sure I’d buy a Paramount+ subscription on my own, it’s a “nice to have” benefit.

 SoulCycle At-Home Bike Credit